kotoba-app/about/PrivacyPolicy.md

 ### Contact

-If you have questions regarding the privacy policy, please email privacy@bcyl.in.
+If you have questions regarding the privacy policy, please email <privacy@kotoba.app>.